 We plan to offer the Membership Class in Midtown again in the Summer of 2017.

 We plan to offer our Membership Class at Redeemer JOCO in May of 2017.

 The last quality we look for in membership is a partnership with Redeemer for our mission in the city.
 From financial generosity to service on Ministry Teams, our members covenant with our body to carry the load of ministry in Kansas City.

 There are many ways you can serve at Redeemer.
 Visit this page for a few easy first steps.

-The goal of this form is to help us get to know you, hear your story, and hear about how God is transforming your life.
-After receiving this form, we will schedule an meeting with you and a Pastor.
+The goal of the form below is to help us get to know you, hear your story, and hear about how God is transforming your life.
+After receiving this form, we will schedule a meeting with you and a Pastor.
 In this meeting, you and a membership sponsor (this could be a small group leader or other member at Redeemer) will meet with a Pastor to learn about you, learn about your relationship with Christ and others, and engage any questions or areas of need you may have.
 This meeting is nothing to be nervous about!
 These meetings are designed to serve you, encourage you, and help you as you step into our church family.

 Because this is a change to our previous membership process, some of you may have already completed Redeemer DNA when it was a 9 week class.
 There is no need to re-take our class.
 You can jump into the process by completing the same form.